 How Green Finance Is Shaping the Future of the Global Economy

-The defining challenge of our era is responding to the demands of the climate change through adaption and mitigation.
+The defining challenge of our era is responding to the demands of climate change through adaption and mitigation.
 Addressing this requires more than just policy changes.
 Instead, it demands a massive shift in how global capital is allocated.
 Given the scale of investment needed to transition the world to a net zero economy, green finance has emerged as a powerful, transformative tool.
-Green finance is no longer a niche concept but a central pillar in the architecture of the future global economy.
+Green finance is no longer a niche concept but a central pillar in creating a sustainable global economy.

 The Mechanics of the Green Shift